mikel-brostrom/Housing_Price_Prediction/README.md

 * Longitude house block longitude

-as well as the target, the husing price
+as well as the target, the housing price

 ## Conclusion

 The random forest model trained on the boxcox tranformed signals gave the best model with an R2 score of 83.
 Not bad!
-The models trained on the first two principal comonentes gave a poor result even if they accounted for ~96% of the data variance.
+The models trained on the first two principal componentes gave a poor result even if they accounted for ~96% of the data variance.